Gynko/friidrett/README.md

 }
 ```

-This way, if we want to change the color of the primary button or the primary font, we only have to change it in one place, and it will be reflected everywhere in the app.
+This way, if we want to change the color of the primary button or the primary font, we only have to change it in our globalVariables file, and it will be reflected everywhere in the app.
 This makes our app `maintainable` and `scalable`.

 Additionaly, a value like the `header-height` is for example used in the header component to define its `height` , but also by the component that renders the pages, to define the `margin-top` of the page, so that the page content is not hidden by the header.